baudren/montepython_public/sphinx-documentation/getting_started.rst

 parameter name, will be read when the covariance matrix will be passed in input.
-This means that the list of parameters in the input covariance matrix and in the run don't need to coincide: the code will automatically eliminate, add and reorder parameters.
+This means that the list of parameters in the input covariance matrix and in the run don't need to coincide: the code will automatically eliminate, add and reorder parameters (see :func:`mcmc.get_covariance_matrix`).
 Note that the rescaling factors passed in the input file are used internally during the run and also in the presentation of results in the :code:`.h_info`, :code:`.v_info`, :code:`.tex` files, but not in the covariance matrix file, which refers to the true parameters.

 The 1D posteriors and 2D posterior contours are plotted in :code:`chains/myrun/plots/myrun_1D.pdf` and :code:`chains/myrun/plots/myrun_triangle.pdf`.
-You will find in section~\ref{commands} a list of commands to customize the plots.
+You will find in the :doc:`parser_mp` documentation a list of commands to customize the plots.
-Besides, you may wish to change font sizes: for the moment this has to be done by editing the very last lines of :code:`code/analyse.py` and writing your own values for the :code:`fontsize` and :code:`ticksize` variables.

 When the chains are not very converged and the posterior probability has local maxima, the code will fail to compute minimum credible